-The Company has a non-cancellable operating lease for its laboratory and office space located in Watertown, Massachusetts.
-As part of the lease agreement, the landlord provided the Company a tenant improvement allowance of up to \$0.7 million, which the Company fully utilized during 2012.
+The Company has a non-cancellable operating lease for its laboratory and office space located at 480 Arsenal Way, Watertown, Massachusetts ("Headquarters Lease").
+As part of the Headquarters Lease agreement, the landlord provided the Company a tenant improvement allowance of up to \$0.7 million, which the Company fully utilized during 2012.
 The tenant improvement allowance is accounted for as a lease incentive obligation and is being amortized as a reduction to rent expense over the lease term.
 The leasehold improvements are capitalized as a component of property and equipment.

-In connection with the lease, the Company secured a letter of credit for \$0.3 million which renews automatically each year and is classified in restricted cash and other deposits in the accompanying consolidated balance sheets.
+In connection with the Headquarters Lease, the Company secured a letter of credit for \$0.3 million which renews automatically each year and is classified in restricted cash and other deposits in the accompanying consolidated balance sheets.

-In August 2016, the Company signed an amendment to the operating lease, which extends the lease term of the Company's laboratory and office space through March 31, 2020.
-The lease agreement includes a rent escalation clause, and accordingly, rent expense is being recognized on a straight-line basis over the lease term.
+In August 2016, the Company signed an amendment to the Headquarters Lease, which extends the term through March 31, 2020.
+The Headquarters Lease includes a rent escalation clause, and accordingly, rent expense is being recognized on a straight-line basis over the term.

-Deferred rent and lease incentive liability totaled \$0.3 million and \$0.3 million as of June 30, 2017 and December 31, 2016, respectively.
-Included in that amount, the current portion of deferred rent and lease incentive liability is classified as accrued expenses and was less than \$0.1 million at June 30, 2017 and December 31, 2016, respectively.
+Deferred rent and lease incentive liability totaled \$0.2 million and \$0.3 million as of September 30, 2017 and December 31, 2016, respectively.
+Included in that amount, the current portion of deferred rent and lease incentive liability is classified as accrued expenses and was less than \$0.1 million at September 30, 2017 and December 31, 2016, respectively.